lbleal1/Comparative-Eval-COVID19-Systems/README.md

-# Comparative-Evaluation-of-2D-COVID-19-Chest-CT-Recognition-Systems
+# Comparative Evaluation of 2D COVID-19 Recognition Systems Using Chest CT Images

-An MSc project for the University of Surrey
+This repository contains the materials for the project.